timgoalen/timgoalen-portfolio/README.md

 - [Favicon.io](https://favicon.io/) - to create the favicons.
 - [Birme](https://www.birme.net/) - to convert the images into WebP format.
 - [TinyPNG](https://tinypng.com/) - to compress the images.
+- [Am I Responsive](https://ui.dev/amiresponsive) - to create the responsive demo image at the top of the readme.
 - [Autoprefixer](https://autoprefixer.github.io/) - to add vendor prefixes.
-- [PageSpeed Insights](https://pagespeed.web.dev/) - for automated testing of performance, accessibilty, best practices and SEO.
+- [PageSpeed Insights](https://pagespeed.web.dev/) - for automated testing of performance, accessibility, best practices and SEO.
-- [WebAIM WAVE](https://wave.webaim.org/) - for automated testing of accesibility.
+- [WebAIM WAVE](https://wave.webaim.org/) - for automated testing of accessibility.
-- [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) - to check colour contrast accesibility.
+- [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) - to check colour contrast accessibility.
+- [Eightshapes Contrast Grid](https://contrast-grid.eightshapes.com/) - to visualise the contrast accessibility of the whole site colour palette.
-- [W3C Markup Validator](https://validator.w3.org) - to test HTML code.
+- [W3C Markup Validator](https://validator.w3.org) - to test the HTML code.
-- [W3C CSS Validator](https://jigsaw.w3.org/css-validator) - to test CSS code.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator) - to test the CSS code.
-- [JSHint](https://jshint.com/) - to test JavaScript code.
+- [JSHint](https://jshint.com/) - to test the JavaScript code.

 ## Testing

 Syntax errors were tested for with [W3C Markup Validator](https://validator.w3.org) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator).
 No errors were found in the published version of the site.

 Improvements following initial testing:
-- After the first W3C markup validator test i removed the `controlslist` attribute on the `<audio>` elements.
+- After the first W3C markup validator test, the `controlslist` attribute on the `<audio>` elements were removed.
 Being an experimental attribute it failed the validator.
-I had included it for `nodownload` and `noplaybackrate` values, which disable the controls for downloading the audio file and changing the playback speed.
+It had been included for the `nodownload` and `noplaybackrate` values, which disable the controls for downloading the audio file and changing the playback speed.
 In future I will build a custom audio player for the site using JavaScript, to include this functionality.
 - Correctly nesting the footer within the `<body>` element in the 'message-received.html' and '404.html' pages.

 ### PageSpeed Insights

+The [PageSpeed Insights](https://pagespeed.web.dev/) results for the published site are -

 #### Desktop:
 ![PageSpeed Insights ???](documentation/pagespeedinsights-index-desktop.png)